danwells96/ARISES/DocFiles/Sections/Model.md

 </p>

 ### `PersistenceService`
-Initialises a persistent store and provides functions to allow ModelController to add objects to it’s context and save that context.
+Initialises a persistent store and provides functions to allow ModelController to add objects to its context and save that context.

 ### `Category/Extension files`
 One file for each NSManagedObject E.g. `Glucose`.
 Allows computed properties and methods to be added to objects in the database to extend their functionality, while automatically generating base property declarations from information added to the `ARISES.xcdatamodeld` relational database chart.